 - Deep Water routes (DW a route within defined limits which has been accurately surveyed for clearance of sea bottom and submerged obstacles as indicated on the chart.
 (IMO Ships Routeing, 2010)).
-Deep Water routes are encoded using Deep Water Route Centreline, Deep Water Route Part and Deep Water Route features (see clauses 15.13 to 15.15): - Inshore Traffic Zone (see clause 15.16); - Precautionary Area (see clause 15.17); - Traffic Separation Line, Traffic Separation Zone, Traffic Separation Scheme Boundary, Traffic Separation Scheme Crossing, Traffic Separation Scheme Lane Part, Traffic Separation Scheme Roundabout (see clauses 15.18 to 15.23); and - Navigational aids features (see Sections 18 to 21).
+Deep Water routes are encoded using Deep Water Route Centreline, Deep Water Route Part and Deep Water Route features (see clauses 15.13 to 15.15); - Inshore Traffic Zone (see clause 15.16); - Precautionary Area (see clause 15.17); - Separation Zone or Line, Traffic Separation Scheme Boundary, Traffic Separation Scheme ¢rossin Deleted: Traffic Separation Line, Traffic Separation Zone, Traffic Separation Scheme Roundabout (see clauses 15.18 to Deleted: 23 - Navigational aids features (see Sections 18 to 21).

-To define the complete traffic separation scheme system, these features must be associated with the feature Traffic Separation Scheme using the associations Traffic Separation Scheme Aggregation (see clause 25.17) and Aids to Navigation Association (see clause 25.2).
+To define the complete traffic separation scheme system, these features must be associated with the feature Traffic Separation Scheme using the association Traffic Separation Scheme Aggregation (see clause 25.17); and any associated aids to navigation should be associated with the Traffic Separation Scheme using the association Aids to Navigation Association (see clause 25.2).

-- The name of the TSS must be populated using the complex attribute feature name. - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be avoided).

-• Where it is required to populate textual information for the TSS, this should be done using the complex attribute information (see clause 2.4.6) for the Traffic Separation Scheme; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+- The name of the TSS must be populated using the complex attribute feature name.
+Where it is required for the name to be displayed in the ECDIS, the Traffic Separation Scheme must be encoded using surface geometry.
+The extent of the geometry of the Traffic Separation Scheme should utilise the geometry of the components of the scheme so as to cover its full extent. - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be - Where it is required to populate textual information for the TSS, this should be done using the complex attribute information (see clause 2.4.6) for the Traffic Separation Scheme; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).